VultureProject/mod_defender/README.md

 	$ make
 	```

-1. Use APXS to install the module
+1. Use Apache Extension Tool to install the module
 	```sh
 	$ sudo apxs -n defender -i lib/mod_defender.so
 	```